drounite/unite/README.md

 }
 ```

-Using Unite HTTP library is pretty simple and straightforward.
+Using Unite HTTP library is pretty simple and straightforward.<br>
 Start by creating Unite Client instance and work your way from there:
 ```java
 .